nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ
+**Q**: My computer doesn't have Java 11!
+How can I install it? <br>
+**A**: You can find the details of this on [Oracle's website](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html), where there is a comprehensive guide on how to install Java for most existing operating systems.

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How can I transfer my data to another Computer? <br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous OmniHealth home folder.
+**A**: First, locate the data file as described by the section [editing the data file](#Editing the data file).
+After installing the application in your new computer, transfer the old data file into the folder `[JAR file location]/data/`.
+If an existing `patientlist.json` already exists, choose to overwrite the file.
+You can now open the application in the new computer and your old data will be there!

-**Q**: Is there a limit to the number of patients/records that I can add?<br>
+**Q**: Is there a limit to the number of patients/records that I can add? <br>
+**A**: There is a limit of patients and records of about 2 million patients/records.
+This limit may be expanded in the future if necessary.

+**Q**: Do I need an internet connection to use OmniHealth? <br>
-**A**: Yes, and the maximum number of patients/records that can be added is 2147483647.
+**A**: All of OmniHealth's functionality can be used offline!
+No internet connection is required.

+**Q**: Is my data stored on the cloud? <br>
+**A**: Unfortunately, there is no cloud saving compatibility currently supported by OmniHealth.
+However, you can still utilise various free services such as Google Drive to store your data online if you wish!
+The data file can be found in the JSON file under `[JAR file location]/data/patientlist.json`.

 --------------------------------------------------------------------------------------------------------------------